 Karl Berven is the Director of Corporate Services for Bealls, Inc., a United States retailer of 575 stores founded in 1915 in Bradenton, Florida.

-Karl’s career began with Oregon-based retailer Fred Meyer Stores, and continued with this retailer while attending Clark College in Vancouver, Washington.
-He advanced through store management positions and accepted a position as Corporate Trainer with Thriftway Stores.
-Soon, a business opportunity arose for Karl and his future wife to work in South Australia, so they took the challenge to relocate there for three years.
+Karl’s career began with Oregon-based retailer Fred Meyer Stores and continued with this retailer while attending Clark College in Vancouver, Washington.
+He advanced through store management positions and later accepted one as Corporate Trainer with Thriftway Stores.
+Soon, a business opportunity arose for Karl and his future wife to work in South Australia so they took the challenge to relocate there for three years.

 While living in Adelaide, South Australia, Karl accepted an advisory position with Independent Grocers Cooperative (IGC), the largest grocery cooperative in the southern hemisphere, to implement and oversee store conversions to scanning systems.

 Upon returning to the Pacific Northwest, he gained additional experience in the Industrial Engineering Department with Safeway Stores by identifying procurement and expense reduction opportunities and participating in ratio-delay time and motion studies to improve labor productivity.
-Other responsibilities included additional income generation programs that enhanced the customer experience while increasing profits.
+Other responsibilities included oversight of the Miscellaneous Income programs that enhanced the customer experience while increasing profits.

 Karl became a member of the group “Professional Retail Store Management (PRSM)” in 2010, and has participated as a guest speaker and moderator during the PRSM National Conferences.
 Additionally, he wrote an article published in the PRSM Best Practices book regarding Retailer Recycling Best Practices.